-The system is based in two important mechanisms, namely the child protection mechanism, focusing the abused children or children at risk of abuse, and the national referral mechanism, which fo-cuses on child victims/potential victims of trafficking.
+102The system is based in two important mechanisms, namely the child protection mechanism, focusing the abused children or children at risk of abuse, and the national referral mechanism, which focuses on child victims/potential victims of trafficking.
+These mechanisms do not cooperate or coordinate work according to the legislation in power.